rohan-uiuc/ncsa-hackathon-workflows/README.md

  - Enron email dataset in kaggle https://www.kaggle.com/datasets/wcukierski/enron-email-dataset/data .
 1.5GB dataset.
 Not a very clean dataset
  - Parse and clean dataset
  - Tasks :
-   a.
-Get the count of user sent emails per year and plot it
+   * Get the count of user sent emails per year and plot it
-   b.
-NetworkX graph from emails
+   * NetworkX graph from emails
-   c.
-RAG pipeline
+   * RAG pipeline
-   d.
-Find the most important person and summarize all the emails
+   * Find the most important person and summarize all the emails